vishramt7/Resume/README.md

 ## Technical skills

 - MD simulations (coarse grained and atomistic) using GROMACS and their analysis.

 - Analysis of simulation trajectories using contact maps to understand how proteins fold.

 - Identifying structural features and functional regions of proteins using a theoretical construct called folding motif

 - Setting up bioinformatics pipeline for ligand screening using AutoDock.

 - Programming languages: perl, shell, C, python, MATLAB , R and SQL.

 - Familiar with pbs for cluster job submission.

 - Experienced in Unix based environments (Fedora/CenOS/Ubuntu).

 - Familiar with text editors (vim and VS Code) and Git for version control.

-- Visualization software: vmd and pymol
+- Visualization softwares: vmd and pymol

-- Can use Adobe illustrator and GIMP to make publication quality images.
+- Adobe illustrator and GIMP for publication quality images.

 ## Publications